Why didn't someone prepare me for this?

 IDI: Intercultural Developmental Inventory Assessment and Coaching

 Gain the competitive edge with a personal assessment that measures your existing ability to effectively manage difference found in diversity.
-This assessment, follow up coaching and development of a professional success action plan provides crucial and invaluable insight for anyone whose profession involves managing or doing business cross culturally.
+This assessment, a 30-60 minute coaching for feedback, and development of a professional success action plan provides crucial and invaluable insight for anyone whose profession involves managing or doing business cross culturally.